-As a quick reminder of the issue, North Carolina law authorizes cities and counties to impose restrictions and prohibitions during a declared state of emergency on the “possession, transportation, sale, purchase, storage, and use of dangerous weapons and substances, and gasoline.”
+As a quick reminder of the issue, North Carolina law previously authorized cities and counties to impose restrictions and prohibitions during a declared state of emergency on the “possession, transportation, sale, purchase, storage, and use of dangerous weapons and substances, and gasoline.” (formerly, G.S.
+14-288.12(b)(4); now amended and recodified as G.S.
+166A-19.31(b)(4)).
+“Dangerous weapon” is broadly defined and includes any “deadly weapons, ammunition, explosives, incendiary devices, and radioactive materials and devices . . . or any instrument or substance designed for a use that carries a threat of serious bodily injury or destruction of property.”
 (G.S.
-14-288.12(b)(4)) “Dangerous weapon” is broadly defined and includes firearms such as handguns, rifles, and shotguns.
-(G.S.
 14-288.1(2)).
-The statutes authorizing these restrictions were found unconstitutional as applied to the plaintiffs in Bateman v.
+Firearms and ammunition fall within this definition.
+It was the application of emergency restrictions and prohibitions to the lawful possession of firearms that was challenged in Bateman v.
 Perdue (No. 5:10-CV-265-H (E.D.N.C. filed Mar.
-29, 2012).
-As a result, while local governments still have the legal authority to impose restrictions on dangerous weapons during a declared state of emergency, those restrictions cannot infringe on core 2nd Amendment rights.
+29, 2012); the court found the statute authorizing these restrictions unconstitutional.
+As a result, while cities and counties still have the legal authority to impose restrictions and prohibitions on dangerous weapons during a declared state of emergency, those restrictions cannot infringe on core 2nd Amendment rights.

-[Local governments may, by ordinance, impose restrictions and prohibitions during a declared state of emergency] Upon the possession, transportation, sale, purchase, storage, and use of gasoline, and dangerous weapons and substances, except that this subdivision does not authorize prohibitions or restrictions on lawfully possessed firearms or ammunition.
+[Cities and counties may, by ordinance, impose restrictions and prohibitions during a declared state of emergency] upon the possession, transportation, sale, purchase, storage, and use of gasoline, and dangerous weapons and substances, except that this subdivision does not authorize prohibitions or restrictions on lawfully possessed firearms or ammunition.
 As used in this subdivision, the term “dangerous weapons and substances” has the same meaning as it does under G.S.
 14‑288.1.
 As used in this subdivision, the term “firearm” has the same meaning as it does under G.S.
 14‑409.39(2).
-(HB843 3rd ed., p.
-13, lines 20-26)
+(G.S.
+166A-19.31(b)(4); emphasis added)

 What does this mean for local governments and citizens?